danbev/learning-ai/notes/architectures/mamba.md

 ```
 So what we have done here is that we have taken three features from from the
 projected input embeddings and applied the kernel to them.
 This gives as a
-weighed sum of these features for accross all the tokens (mixing them together
+weighed sum of these features accross all the tokens (mixing them together in a
-in a sense).
+sense).
 This is what enables the capturing of local neighbors information.
 And notice that the kernel slides one position to the right at a time which
 means the length of the output will be the same as the input.